Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/AddGraphicsWithRenderer/README.md

 ## How to use the sample

-Run the sample and view graphics for points, lines, and polygons, which are stylized using renderers.
+Pan and zoom on the map to view graphics for points, lines, and polygons (including polygons with curve segments), which are stylized using renderers.

 ## How it works